2023 Solar Incentives Guide for Hyattsville, MD - Tax Credits & Rebates

 EcoWatch's Hyattsville, MD Solar Incentives FAQs

-You can reduce your carbon footprint by 300 pounds of CO2 a year by switching to solar panels.
-This adds up to around 6,000 pounds in 20 years.
-Solar is also a renewable energy source, which means that switching your home over reduces the drain on our planet's resources.
+You can reduce your carbon footprint by 300 pounds of CO2 a year when you switch to solar panels.
+This adds up to roughly 6,000 pounds in 20 years.
+In addition, solar power is a renewable energy source, meaning that making the switch reduces the drain on our planet's resources.

 How long until the federal solar tax credit ends?